History of UI & UX

 The following is a list of responsibilities and routine duties that today’s UX designer must handle regularly:

-• Research on target audience, customers, and users
+- Research on the target audience, customers, and users

 The role of a UX designer is all-encompassing and exciting.
 It involves product design, often managing multiple projects at once, and handling certain marketing aspects.
 Basically, the work of a UX designer varies considerably based on their training and experience as well as the company that employs them.